 We would recommend the Yogabed to anyone who:

 - Likes a slightly firmer overall appeal – It scores almost 7 out of 10 on the firmness range.
 The bed is a bit firmer in comparison.
 Of course, if you look for something firm but not dense, this could be a great option.

 - Is looking for more bounce – The bed does bring more bounce to the table which is something that a lot of people find convenient.
 This is great for amorous, sitting, and sleeping activities.

 We would recommend the Leesa Mattress to anyone who:

-- Is looking for a responsive solution – the Avena foam is known for reacting in a manner which is quite similar to latex.
+- Is looking for a responsive solution – The top foam layer is known for reacting in a manner which is quite similar to latex.
 It adjusts very quickly to the changes in your movements.